Last Updated on October 19, 2022 by rudyooms

 Please Note: If this option arrives at Intune, I will update the blog

-Apparently, after talking to the wonderful Mark Thomas, He was the one who wrote the ADMX.
-So respect and hats off!!!!
-He did an amazing job writing the ADMX in the first place.
+Apparently, after talking to the wonderful Mark Thomas, He was the one who wrote the initial ADMX.
+So respect and hats off!
+He did an amazing job writing the initial ADMX in the first place.

 In one of the blogs I am working on, I will explain how you could create the ADMX yourself… Creating a new ADMX with a simple HCKU register setting will be just a matter of minutes